meli/meli/BUILD.md

   It uses the `pcre2` library.
   Since it's actual use in the code is very limited, it is not recommended to use this (off by default).
 - `static` and `*-static` bundle C libraries in dependencies so that you don't need them installed in your system (on by default).

+Though not a feature, the presence of the environment variable `UNICODE_REGENERATE_TABLES` in compile-time of the `melib` crate will force the regeneration of unicode tables.
+Otherwise the tables are included with the source code, and there's no real reason to regenerate them unless you intend to modify the code or update to a new Unicode version.

 ## Build Debian package (*deb*)